MainfluxLabs/mainflux-fiware/README.md

 ![Cloud Architecture](https://github.com/Mainflux/mainflux-doc/blob/master/img/cloudArchitecture.jpg)

-Mainflux is built with <3 by Mainflux team and community contributors, and is backed-up by [Mainflux company](http://mainflux.com/) which offers professional support and services in the domain of IoT.
+Mainflux is built with <3 by Mainflux team and community contributors.

 ### Features
 An extensive (and incomplete) list of featureas includes: